chris-mosley/docker_exporter/README.md

 # docker_exporter

+Trying my best to pickup the torch from [prometheus-net/docker_exporter](https://github.com/prometheus-net/docker_exporter).
+This broke from a relatively recent docker update, so I'm just building a new one that works with the latest docker.

 This app exports metrics about a Docker installation and any running containers to the [Prometheus](https://prometheus.io) metrics and monitoring system.